 Beatty Hall, Room 402

-The TLC, located in Beatty 402, is open Monday through Friday.
-Specific hours and a complete list of services can be accessed through the TLC website at www.wit.edu/Academics/Resource/, or by checking the schedule posted outside the TLC.
-For additional information, contact the director at 617-989-4472.
+The Learning Center, located in Beatty 402, is open Monday through Friday.
+Specific hours and a complete list of services can be accessed through the TLC website at http://www.wit.edu/learning-center/

 Academic Services and Faciliites